 - Employee ID, work badge, military ID, or school ID

 Examples of acceptable secondary identification include credit or debit cards, bank cards, or other form of primary identification.

 Exam locations can be found on the Office of Insurance and Safety Fire Commissioner website.
 It is recommended to contact PearsonVUE at 1 (800) 274-0488 at least 24-48 hours before taking the exam.

 The Resident Insurance License Application, or “GID-103-AL”, can be found on the Office of Insurance and Safety Fire Commissioner website.
 The application will ask for information such as the applicant’s name, address, and social security number.
 It also includes a yes or no questionnaire relating to previous insurance claims and practices, as well as information about whether or not the applicant has been convicted of any crimes.

 There is also a portion of the application that asks whether or not the application is for a “Temporary License” or a “Limited Subagent License.”
 The difference between these is that the temporary license is granted in the case of emergency situations, such as hurricanes.
 The limited subagent license will be granted to those who have a sponsoring agent and have completed the requirements set forth by Rule 120-2-3-.31 of the State of Georgia Rules and Regulations.

-Applicants are required to pay a licensing fee of $100 and an application fee of $15 at the time of submitting the application.
-The required $5,000 surety bond can be purchased instantly for just $100 by visiting our dedicated Georgia public adjuster page.
-Other costs include the prelicensing class fee of $199 and a $63 exam fee for a total cost of $477 to become a public adjuster.
+Applicants must pay a $100 license fee and $15 application fee when submitting their application. pay a $100 licensing fee and a $15 application fee at the time of submitting the application.
+The state-required $5,000 surety bond can be purchased instantly online for just $100.
+Other costs include a $199 prelicensing class fee and a $63 exam fee for a total cost of $477 to become a public adjuster in Georgia.

 Where should application materials be sent?

-The completed application form and all other materials applicable to licensing may be mailed to PSI Services, LLC at the following address:
+The completed application form and all associated licensing documentation should be mailed to:

 P.O.
 Box 742983,